 Stand-alone accessories and games are also available to order right now, including the Pro Controller, Hori screen protector, and Nyko portable docking kit.

-The Nintendo Switch is available for purchase in both its neon and gray configurations on Amazon for $300, which should give you plenty of time for shipping before Christmas or Hanukkah.
+The Nintendo Switch is available for purchase in both its neon and on Amazon for $300, which should give you plenty of time for shipping before Christmas or Hanukkah.
 However, Amazon doesn’t offer the same great deals on bundles as GameStop does.
 Third-party vendors are attempting to sell their own bundles — typically with a game and a memory card — for hundreds of dollars above what they would normally cost.

 The Nintendo Switch is currently available online in its gray configuration, while the neon version is available at select stores.
 Just like with GameStop, a number of bundles are also available with games included, including Mario Kart 8 Deluxe and The Legend of Zelda: Breath of the Wild.
 Unlike GameStop’s offer, however, this includes a digital download code rather than the physical game.